 So these are the possible reasons for exploring spirituality.
 Having a greater clarity on what is the drive behind your search can be helpful when choosing which path or practices to take.

 Some of these things may not speak to you at all, while you feel a great attraction for others.
 It’s all good – that is why there are different paths out there, to match seekers of different temperaments, stages of development, values, and goals.
 For me, personally, the pull was always truth, transcendence, enlightenment; though I can see I got benefits in all the other areas as well.

 In a way, all these drives have one thing in common: they show we are not satisfied with only the material side of life, and we wish to move beyond this limitation.

-The Goals of Spirituality
+Different Types of Spirituality

 - Buddhism: achieve the cessation of suffering (enlightenment, nirvana); see reality for what it is; uproot the mental defilements.